DM8tyProgrammer/mighty-snippets/js-array-insert.md

 datePublished: '2019-12-27'
 ---

-# Javascript - Insert at any index in an array

 There is no straightforward API to insert in an array at any index in Javascript.
 Through [`splice`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/splice) API, it can be simulated as:

 ```javascript